makary-s/obsidian-metafolders/README.md

 -   **Linking:** Any note in the navigator can be made a parent or removed from the parents of the active note by pressing a link button.
 -   **Root note pinning:** The root note can be pinned or changed with the active file.
 This can be adjusted by pressing the "pin" button.
     -   Any child tab can be made the root by double-clicking on it (relevant in pinned mode).
--   **Root file history:** The plugin panel has its own history of root files, which can be navigated using the "undo" and "redo" buttons.
+-   **Root file history:** The plugin panel has its own history of root files, which can be navigated using the "back" and "forward" buttons.
     -   The previous root note is marked with a special clock icon to visually see where you came from.
-    -   The "home" button returns to the home page (see "Home file path" settings).
+    -   The "home" button returns to the home file (see settings).
 -   **Opening notes:** A note in the navigator can be opened differently:
     -   Click - opens in the active tab.
     -   Click + Ctrl - opens in a new tab.